 If Bangladesh’s fascistic plan was to be stopped by aid agency opposition, the opposition of UNHCR would be needed.
 UNHCR representative Kubo, a proactive hustler for human rights, would perhaps do the right thing, and oppose the plan.

-The UN was recently accused of taking a long-term political view in Myanmar and down-playing the urgent Rohigya issue.
-A leaked memo (there’s always a leaked memo) suggested a central policy creep heading in that direction, making normal UN activity ‘disfunctional’.
+The UN was accused of taking a long-term political view in Myanmar and down-playing the urgent Rohigya issue.
+A leaked memo (there’s always a leaked memo) suggested a central policy creep heading in that direction, making normal UN activity ‘dysfunctional’.

-As an agency that relies on governments’ cooperation to do its work, UNDP has historically avoided confronting governments that commit abuses.
-That has led to a culture of silence, and to allegations that the UN has been complicit in atrocities, from Myanmar to Sri Lanka.
+As an agency that relied on governments’ cooperation to do its work, the UNDP historically avoided confronting governments that committed abuses.
+That led to a culture of silence, and to allegations that the UN was complicit in atrocities, from Myanmar to Sri Lanka.

-A UN report, entitled The Role of the United Nations in Rakhine state, was commissioned by (UNDP-appointed) resident coordinator Renata Lok-Dessallien – and was then supressed by her when she didn’t like its conclusions.
+A UN report, The Role of the United Nations in Rakhine state, was commissioned by UNDP-appointed resident coordinator Renata Lok-Dessallien – and was then supressed by her when she didn’t like its conclusions.